jimthompson5802/datascience_containers/bin/README.md

 `server`: `jpynb` or `rstudio`

 ### Note:
+* The bash script design assumes only one instance of any specific data science software stack is active.
+For exaample, unpredictable results if two instances of `jpynb` are started.
+However, it is possible to simulatenously run one instance of `jpynb` and one instance of `rstudio`.
-Depending on results of kubernetes testing, the above commands may get retired.
+* Depending on results of kubernetes testing, the above commands may get retired.